digitalocean/k8s-adoption-journey/docs/01-getting-started/do-api-auth.md

-# Authentication
+## Introduction

-This section will show you how to authenticate with the `DigitalOcean` API.
+This section will show you how to authenticate with the [DigitalOcean API](https://docs.digitalocean.com/reference/api/api-reference/).
+To use the API, you’ll first generate a personal access token.

-A token created in the [Installing required tools](installing-required-tools.md) allows you to authenticate doctl for use with your DigitalOcean account.
+A personal access token allows you to use automation tools such as [doctl](https://docs.digitalocean.com/reference/doctl/) to create and manage various DigitalOcean cloud resources, such as [Kubernetes Clusters](https://docs.digitalocean.com/products/kubernetes/), [Droplets](https://docs.digitalocean.com/products/droplets/), [Container Registries](https://docs.digitalocean.com/products/container-registry/), etc.

 ## Prerequisites